Galileo88/StockVisualEnhancements/README.txt

 **TO INSTALL:**

-Drop StockVisualEnhancements Folder into your GameData folder
+Drop StockVisualEnhancements folder into your GameData folder, and merge with existing StockVisualEnhancement folder.